BenjSta/ambisonics_param_coding_AES_2023/README.md

 # ambisonics_param_coding_AES_2023
 Scripts for generating audio and evaluating listening experiment results associated with the paper "A Perceptual Comparison of Parametric Spatial Audio Codings for Binaural Rendering".

-## Coding approaches
 The following table gives an overview of spatial audio coding approaches.
 ![Table comparing time-frequency cosings of spatial audio](codings.png)

 ## Setup